All Mac OS Versions up to 2024

 • New Applications: Panther introduced several new applications, including Font Book for font management, FileVault for on-the-fly encryption, and iChat AV for audio and video conferencing.

-Mac OS X 10.2 "Jaguar" (2002)
+Mac OS X 10.2 "Jaguar" (2002) arrow

 Mac OS X 10.2, known as “Jaguar,” is the third major release of macOS, Apple’s desktop and server operating system for Macintosh computers.
 It was released on August 23, 2002, and was a significant update from the previous version, Mac OS X 10.1 “Puma.”
 Jaguar was notable for being the first Mac OS X release to use its codename in marketing and advertisements, setting a trend for future releases.